-In order to translate English to Tagalog using dynamic equivalence, one must have wide exposure to other translation theories and applications, aside from knowing the theory of dynamic translation.
-Often Filipino translators ignore translation theory out of expediency and because of a desire to “deliver the translation” pronto.
+In order to translate English to Tagalog using dynamic equivalence, one must somehow know other translation theories and applications.
+Filipino translators mostly ignore translation theory out of expediency and because they need to “deliver the translation” pronto.
 But theories do help.

-To translate English to Tagalog, we have outlined principles or grids that serve as our main guide for our translations.
+To translate English to Tagalog, the following principles generally guide our translations.

-In order to Translate English to Tagalog effectively using dynamic equivalence, we follow the following general principles.
+In order to Translate English to Tagalog effectively using dynamic equivalence, we are guided by the following general principles.

 1 Before we translate English to Tagalog, we first assess the literary as well as the moral quality of the source text.
 We distinguish between good writing: “careful, sensitive, and elegant;” and bad writing: “predictable, hackneyed, and modish phrases,” and apply translations that will satisfy the demand of the target users as specified by the clients.
 We always require that the client be specific about who is the intended immediate user of the translated text.